concertim/concertim.com/content/_index.md

 {{< feature
     title="Streamlined Purchasing"
     description="Deciding on hardware configurations can be a complex endeavour, ConcertIM seeks to simplify that by offering a build-your-own cluster process where you can design the solution you need by bringing together different Blocks of resources covering access, infrastructure, compute and storage.
-These Blocks are explaining clearly showing relative costs compared to performance metrics and carbon impact.<br><br>Discover Blocks for:" badge="Resources"
+These Blocks are clearly explained showing relative costs compared to performance metrics and carbon impact.<br><br>Discover Blocks for:" badge="Resources"
     badgeColor="#ff7401"
     image="/images/blocks.png"